appolonist/xyz/README.md

 # xyz
 Shop app playground

-In this project I used :
+In this project I have used :

  *Babel:
   @babel/core@7.1.0 its a main babel package,
   @babel/cli@7.1.0 allows to compile files from the command line,